biomathcode/hmu/README.md

 ### HMU: Hit me up
-HMU is a porfolio template for bloggers, indie developer, any 1 who is on internet and wants to write and sell its goods.
+HMU is a portfolio template for bloggers, indie developer, any 1 who is on internet and wants to write and sell its goods.
 The aim is to be composable, adaptable and plug&play.
-It's a Static Site Generator.

 ![header Image for the project](screenshot.webp)